Advowson: Current position

-Many advowsons rest with the Church Society on the Protestant wing of the church, and on the Anglo-Catholic wing by The Church Union and Oxford Movement.
+Many advowsons rest with the Church Society on the Protestant wing of the church, and on the Anglo-Catholic wing with The Church Union and the Society for the Maintenance of the Faith.
 Donation to one of these can help to seek to see that style of worship remains constant over generations in a parish with slightly less regard to reforms in either direction introduced by the local bishops, though in all cases the ultimate decisions to appoint and promote rest with the bishops.
 This is tempered by the central policies of many faiths, but particularly churches, of subsidiarity (local differentiation) which is opposed to dogma from senior figures.

 In 2019, Teresa Sutton argued for three specific reforms in the Ecclesiastical Law Journal:"First, propose a sunset rule on individual private lay patronage providing that personal patronage may no longer be passed onto another individual.

-Second, develop a nominal figurehead ‘charity patron’ role without formal rights of presentation for educational or guild patrons that are willing to retain supportive links with a church.
+Second, develop a nominal figurehead 'charity patron' role without formal rights of presentation for educational or guild patrons that are willing to retain supportive links with a church.

 Finally, recognise value in the work of the patronage societies in reflecting churchmanship through provision for societies to assist parishes, but only where PCCs opt into continuing that arrangement at the point of vacancy."Anthony Jennings responded to Sutton's article describing her proposal to abolish private patronage as "drastic".

 In March 2021, the PCC of St Luke's, West Holloway announced it is seeking a patron other than the Church Pastoral Aid Society.
 St Luke's is a member of Inclusive Church and flies an LGBT Pride flag, an outlook not shared by CPAS, according to Rev John MacKenzie, vicar of the church.
 The PCC believes that "the CPAS board of trustees did not want to give up this patronage without acquiring another in its place, but might be willing to swap".
 Writing about the system of patronage, Martin Wroe suggested it is "time to disempower some of these hidden hierarchies and place a little more trust in the local".